Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 ## Scenario

-You have a web application using SAML protocol on an ADFS instance, and you would like to migrate it to your Azure Active Directory tenant.
+Here we migrate the provided ASP.NET web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol to authenticate users and integrated with ADFS, to your Azure Active Directory tenant.

 ## About the sample

-This sample uses a .NET MVC application configured to use SAML single-sign-on on ADFS, to migrate it to Azure Active Directory.
-The web application used in this sample is the playground project from [chapter 1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground).
-Ideally, you would like to follow the chapter 1 first to have a testing application for this migration.
+In the previous [chapter 1-1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md) we integrated an ASP.NET web application with an ADFS instance.

-After the migration, this sample will use the `App Federation Metadata Url` from the Azure Active Directory application, for the SAML authentication.
+After the migration, this sample will use the `App Federation Metadata Url` from the Azure Active Directory tenant, for authentication.

 ### Pre-requisites